 - Deepens his understanding of government and civic responsibility.

-- Deepens his understanding of basic economic principles and how one’s community effects his or her economy and business.
+- Deepens his understanding of basic economic principles and how one’s community affects his or her economy and business.

 - Uses and creates multiple types of sources including art, film, poetry and fiction to learn and show what he has learned about historical events and social studies topics.